Why This Matters

 During the Cold War, the United States supported anticommunist dictators throughout Latin America, prioritizing containment over democracy.
 These regimes received military aid, economic support, and diplomatic cover in exchange for suppressing leftist movements.

-- Dynastic dictatorship (1937–1956) that his sons continued until 1979—the family reportedly owned 25% of Nicaragua's arable land
+- Dynastic dictatorship (1937โ1956) that his sons continued until 1979.
+By the end, the Somoza family reportedly controlled a significant share of Nicaragua's arable land and major industries.

-- "He's a son of a bitch, but he's our son of a bitch"—this quote (attributed to FDR) captures U.S. Cold War pragmatism toward friendly dictators
+- "He may be a son of a bitch, but he's our son of a bitch": this quote (often attributed to FDR, though its exact origin is debated) captures U.S. Cold War pragmatism toward friendly dictators

 Alfredo Stroessner (Paraguay)

-- Operation Condor participant who collaborated with neighboring military regimes to track and eliminate leftist dissidents across borders
+- Operation Condor participant who collaborated with neighboring military regimes to track and eliminate leftist dissidents across national borders

-- Harbored Nazi war criminals including Josef Mengele, while positioning Paraguay as a reliable U.S. anticommunist ally
+- Harbored Nazi war criminals including Josef Mengele, while positioning Paraguay as a reliable U.S. anticommunist ally in the Southern Cone

 Rafael Trujillo (Dominican Republic)